niviana/fluxcd-minecraft/README.md

         name: letsencrypt
 ```

-Note that with `dependsOn` we tell niviana to first install or upgrade the controllers and only then the configs.
+Note that with `dependsOn` we tell Flux to first install or upgrade the controllers and only then the configs.
-This ensures that the Kubernetes CRDs are registered on the cluster, before niviana applies any custom resources.
+This ensures that the Kubernetes CRDs are registered on the cluster, before Flux applies any custom resources.

 ## Bootstrap staging and production

-The clusters dir contains the niviana configuration:
+The clusters dir contains the Flux configuration:

 ```
 ./clusters/